SegataLab/viromedb/README.md

 1. Contigs from highly-enriched viromes are clustered with vsearch at 90% identity (i.e. **high enrinchment contigs**)
 2. Contigs are then mapped against metagenomes (n~=9000) and viromes (n~=3100) to find homologous sequences, producing an extended contigs repertoire (i.e. **extended contigs**)
 3. The extended contigs are then compared to the centroids of the initial clustering with mash.
 Contigs with a distance < 10% are kept.
-4. A second clustering is performed internally within each cluster, by adding the extended contigs to each cluster.
+4. A second clustering is performed internally within each cluster, by adding the extended contigs from metagenomes and viromes to each cluster.
 Contigs that still fall in the same cluster of the **high enrinchment contigs** are kept. (i.e. **the final clusters**)
 5. Within each final cluster, only sequences with a length +/- 20% of the median length of thee cluster go through MSA and a phylogenetic tree is produced.

-*Documentation: Work in Progress*
+6. Within each final cluster, sequences are selected (a 3rd clustering is performed at 95%, only centroids are kept) and taken as VSCs representatives.

 ## Utility data and scripts ##